 And meet the keepers past and present who have called them home.

 Stories by Peter Hanlon.
 Photos by Anne Morley.

 Point Hicks Lighthouse.

 Lighthouses are veritable candles rising from the frosting of the most delightful vistas, the star turns in jigsaw puzzles and children’s television shows, portals to a sense of solitude that seems as endless as the horizon.

-For Max and Doug Hunter, the lighthouses of Victoria and Tasmania are part of their marrow.
+For Max and Doug Huxley, the lighthouses of Victoria and Tasmania are part of their marrow.
 Many are places they once called home.
-“The peace and quiet,” Max Hunter, now in his mid-80s, says of what he loves most about these beacons from a simpler age.
+“The peace and quiet,” Max Huxley, now in his mid-80s, says of what he loves most about these beacons from a simpler age.
 “And the freedom.
 I hate cities.”

 ‘Their childhood memories are wound as tightly around lighthouses as the stripe around a barber’s pole.’